emipa606/XNDStuffedFlaks/README.md

 # **Overview**

-Stuffed Flaks is a very simple mod that allows you to make Flak Vests, Flak Pants and Flak Jackets out of any &apos;Metallic&apos; material in the game, whether it be vanilla or modded.
-Flak equipment will retain their old insulation ratings, but their base armor ratings have been replaced with the &apos;Material Effectiveness Multiplier&apos; system.
+Stuffed Flaks is a very simple mod that allows you to make Flak Vests, Flak Pants and Flak Jackets out of any 'Metallic' material in the game, whether it be vanilla or modded.
+Flak equipment will retain their old insulation ratings, but their base armor ratings have been replaced with the 'Material Effectiveness Multiplier' system.

 **Stuffed Flaks are currently balanced as follows:**